atzori/sebd2024/registration.md

 In the following the details to make the wire transfer (please note it differs depending who make the payment):

  - bank account for payments **made by privates** (IBAN): `IT21H0103080881000061760672`
- - bank account for payments **made directly by Public Administrations** such as Universities and Departments (IBAN): `IT82H0103080881000061763842`
+ - BIC/SWIFT: PASCITM1492
  - owner (intestatario): Centro di Competenza ICT SUD
- - bank: MPS
+ - bank: Banca MPS
  - bank agency (filiale): Rende (CS), Italy
  - purpose of the payment (causale) need to have the following format: <b>SEBD2024, *participant name*, *participant institution* </b>